jaydio/rosbackup-ng/README.md

 - Python 3.13.1 or higher
 - RouterOS devices with SSH access enabled
 - SSH key pair for authentication
+- RouterOS v7.7 or later for tmpfs support (will fallback to direct storage for older versions)

 ## Installation